-Described as "a poser's paradise" Grafton Street, Dublin is the location for this report on Dublin street style, fashion and music in 1989.
+A poser's paradise?
+Grafton Street is the location for this report on Dublin street style, fashion and music.

 'Head to Toe' presenter Mary O'Sullivan talks to Irish teenagers about their style and how it is influenced by the type of music they like.

-Teenagers featured in this report include Emma Keogh, Siona Ryan, Beibhin Byrne, Lolo Wood, Mandy Lecomber, Linda Hanlon, Aisling O'Doherty and Yvette Brock.
+Teenagers featured in this report include Emma Keogh, Síona Ryan, Beibhinn Byrne, Lolo Wood, Mandy La Combre, Linda Hanlon, Aisling O'Doherty and Yvette Brock.

 This report for the programme 'Head to Toe' was broadcast on 3 February 1989.